rizinorg/book/src/visual_mode/visual_disassembly.md

 ## XREF

-When radare2 has discovered a XREF during the analysis, it will show you the information in the Visual Disassembly using `XREF` tag:
+When rizin has discovered a XREF during the analysis, it will show you the information in the Visual Disassembly using `XREF` tag:

 ```
 ; DATA XREF from 0x00402e0e (unk)